My word for 2021 and 2022

 A couple of hours later I realised it was MY WORD!
 My word for 2021!
 A ‘fuzzy beacon’ for my intentions, decisions and actions this year.
-I still had no idea why; but I knew it felt right.
-So I sat with it, curious about what it meant to me and for me ...
+As I researched and explored and sat with it some more, I realised there was a rich seam of goodness in this word that had presented itself …

 As an archetype, the Sherpa is one who has climbed the (metaphorical) mountain and comes back to help and teach others how to do it.
 They are a masterful combination of expertise and humility.
 They are calm guides in the extremes.